philipturner/transimpedance-amplifier/README.md

 DAC81401 works!
 Got a 2.503 V reading for VREFIO.
 Successfully generated -4.99 V and 5.00 V test voltages.
 Exact same voltages produced with regular SPI (8 MHz) and bit-banged SPI (1 MHz).

 Attempts to write and read back internal registers of the ADC produced null results.

+The DAC likes to shut down whenever loads are connected in a certain way, but it fixes itself when I unplug and re-connect the batteries (VREFIO shows 2.5 V again).